U.S. Health Care Delivery Initiative

 U.S. federal, state, and local government health agencies and other health care organizations can apply for technical support in developing randomized evaluations to study innovative programs and answer important policy questions, flexible funding to help design and test the feasibility of these evaluations, and partnerships with researchers in J-PAL’s network through the HCDI Innovation Competition.

-Week of December 5, 2016 - Sixth Round Results Announced
+Week of February 19, 2017 - Seventh Round Results Announced

 Who will review applications?